hakeemsalman/awesome-cheatsheet/React/React Hooks/useState.md

       for(let i = 0; i < 5; i++){
         // Looping 5 times to increament +5
         setCount(count + 1);
-        // but output will be the +1 only, due to lay of setCount }
+        // but output will be the +1 only, due to delay of setCount }
     }